usaceswosu/ARLifejackets/README.md

 ## Setup!

-Step 1: Download the file through the blue code button and just click Download ZIP.
+Step 1: Download the file by clicking the blue code button on the home page of this GitHub and then selecting "Download ZIP".
-Step 2: Find the file in your downloads and drag it to your desktop Step 3: Right click the File and press Extract All.
-Once thats done you can delete the one with a zipper on the file.
+Step 2: Find the file in your downloads and drag it to your desktop Step 3: Right-click the File and press Extract All.
+Once that's done, you can delete the one with a zipper on the file.
-Step 4: open that new file that showed up on your desktop and open the setup.bat file.
+Step 4: Open the new file that appeared on your desktop and then open the setup.bat file.
 Step 5: Enjoy!